Mounir El Hamdaoui

 Mounir El Hamdaoui (منير الحمداوي; born 14 July 1984) is a former professional footballer who played as a forward.
 Born in the Netherlands, he represented Morocco internationally.

 He played for clubs such as Tottenham Hotspur, Ajax and Málaga CF, as well as Excelsior, Derby County, Willem II, AZ Alkmaar and Fiorentina.
 In the 2008–09 Eredivisie, El Hamdaoui was named Dutch Footballer of the Year and became the Eredivisie top scorer as AZ Alkmaar won their second league title in their history.

 Born in the Netherlands, El Hamdaoui played for their under-21 side.
 He decided to represent Morocco, for whom he made his debut in February 2009 in a match against the Czech Republic, and played at the 2013 Africa Cup of Nations.

 Club career

 Excelsior

-Born in Rotterdam, Netherlands, El Hamdaoui went through the youth academy of S.B.V.
-Excelsior, where he played together with his youth friends Robin van Persie and Saïd Boutahar.
+Born in Rotterdam, Netherlands, El Hamdaoui went through the youth academy of Excelsior Rotterdam, where he played together with his youth friends Robin van Persie and Saïd Boutahar.
 In the 2001–02 season the player made his debut for the Rotterdam side under manager Adrie Koster, scoring two goals in six appearances.
 El Hamdaoui played a total of 74 league matches for Excelsior, scoring 32 goals.
 Excelsior big brother Feyenoord was also interested in signing the player, and El Hamdaoui trained a number of times with Feyenoord's first squad, but a transfer was never realised.